Is your neck the cause of your shoulder injuries?

 Spasm is a state in which muscles are caught in a state of contraction.
 This is a protective response to encourage us to limit movement in that region while the tissue heals.
 However sometimes this “protective response” can linger on after an injury is healed (e.g. whiplash) and the muscles can remain in a state of spasm.

-As you can imagine this state of spasm changes how we move and can cause certain muscles to work more than they usually do.
+As you can imagine this state of spasm changes how we move and can cause certain muscles to work more than they usually do causing shoulder injuries.
 Simply put, if a certain group of muscles aren’t firing on all cylinders there will be another group of muscles that will have to pick up the slack.

 So identifying and addressing any old injuries in other joints is something we aim to do early in our physiotherapy assessments.
 Often by improving mobility and strength at the neck we see big improvements in shoulder movement and pain.

-Shoulder pain can also be referred due to nerve issues in the neck and so treatment is much different to somebody with a rotator cuff tear.
+Shoulder injuries can also be the result of nerve issues in the neck and so treatment is much different to somebody with a rotator cuff tear.

 We often see in our clinics in Cork and Fermoy patients who have tried shoulder exercises that they find online.
 While this may work in some cases, if the exercise is not addressing the root cause it often won’t help.
 (Here’s a video we did recently on the topic!)